 Imagine you’re looking to buy a new piece of furniture.
-Outside of word-of-mouth recommendations from people you trust, you are likely to start with a Google search that will show multiple options with each having reviews.
-Alternatively, you may even go straight to a review site to see what people have said about the company or even the specific item you are looking to purchase.
+Outside of word-of-mouth recommendations from people you trust, you're likely to start with a Google search that will show multiple options with each having reviews.
+Alternatively, you may even go straight to a review site to see what people have said about the company or even the specific item you're looking to purchase.

-If the first thing you encounter is several negative reviews or an overall low star rating, you are likely going to skip over that company.
+If the first thing you encounter is several negative reviews or an overall low star rating, you're likely going to skip over that company.
 But that’s especially true if there are many negative reviews and no responses to these reviews from the company itself.

 This is where the importance of brand reputation management comes into play.

 Through social media listening, social media monitoring, and regular tracking of review-based websites, your team can play a role in the first impression that potential customers have, while also addressing the complaints, needs, and even compliments of current customers.

 Why reputation management is important for brands